 The downside of opting for an inflation-linked annuity over a level one is that your starting payments will be significantly lower.
 However, with a level annuity, your income will be vulnerable to future price rises, so it's crucial to choose carefully.

 It’s equally important to shop around – some providers will pay you more income than others.

-A further consideration is an enhanced or impaired life annuity, which takes into account your health and lifestyle choices.
 If your life expectancy is shorter than average, you may be offered a higher income.
-In some cases, you can get up to 40 percent more.
+In some cases, you can get up to 40% more.

 Adopt a bucket strategy

 Spreading your money across different asset types – such as cash, shares and bonds - is a great way of reducing the amount of risk you take.
 It can also be an effective way of protecting your retirement pot from inflation.

 For those of you using income drawdown for some or all of your funds, one way of achieving diversification is by using a bucket strategy.

 With this approach, you divvy up your pot into a few segments determined by when you plan to draw income from them.
 Three ‘buckets’ is a useful rule of thumb, but you can choose more to suit your personal retirement goals.